rramadeu/MultiPolyPop/README.md

 # diaQTLSimulation
 Wrapper R package to coordinate simulations for classic breeder mating designs in outcrossing plants.
 It also simulates genotypic data from GBS.
 This package relies on genotypic simulations from `PedigreeSim` and uses some `updog` package functions for the simulation of the genotypes and GBS data.
 To use `diaQTLSimulation` you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
-Please cite them properly.
-If you use this package you also should cite `PedigreeSim` and `updog` articles.
+If you use this package you also should cite `PedigreeSim` and `updog` articles, please cite them properly.

 # Citation